Sidek Saniff

-Sidek bin Saniff (born 18 April 1938) is a former Singaporean politician and activist.
-A member of the ruling People's Action Party, he was the Member of Parliament of Aljunied Group Representation Constituency for Eunos ward from 1997 to 2001.
+Sidek bin Saniff (Note: Jawi: صديق بن صانف) (born 18 April 1938) is a former Singaporean politician and activist.
+A former member of the ruling People's Action Party (PAP), Sidek was the Member of Parliament representing Eunos Ward of Aljunied Group Representation Constituency from 1997 and 2001.

 He was Parliamentary Ministry of Communications and Information and Second Parliamentary Secretary, Ministry of Culture from 1980 to 1981, Parliamentary Secretary, Ministry of Social Affairs from 1981 to 1984 and Parliamentary Secretary, Ministry of Trade and Industry from 1981 to 1988.

 He also served as Senior Parliamentary Secretary, Ministry of Education from 1988 to 1991, Minister of State for Ministry of Education from 1991 to 1995, Senior Minister of State, Ministry of Education from 1996 to 1997 and Senior Minister of State, Ministry of the Environment from 1997 to 2001.

 Sidek was involved in politics for 25 years before retiring in 2001.
 He was instrumental in the formation of MENDAKI, a self-help group for the Malay community in Singapore.

 Sidek is married to Sharifa Binti Mirza Abdul Majid.
 His wife's youngest brother was Corporal Mirza Abdul Halim bin Mirza Abdul Majid, a police officer who was killed while pursuing a suspected burglar Ong Yeow Tian, who was subsequently sentenced to hang for his murder.